 Dyscalculia is a learning disability that hinders our pace in learning mathematics and number sense.
 Unfortunately, the effects are not just confined to classrooms, our daily life activities are affected as well.
-We already talked about best possible ways of dealing with dyscalculia at early stages and adapting a new learning strategy.
+We already talked about the best possible ways of dealing with dyscalculia at the early stages and adapting a new learning strategy.

 Note that there is no straight forward treatment for dyscalculia.
 Special accommodations and strategies must be prepared for students in order to help them cope up with it.
-It requires the work of a both medical and teaching professional.
+It requires the work of both medical and teaching professionals.
 In this post, we will be explaining some of the best intervention strategies to support an individual with dyscalculia.
-We will focus on strategies helpful both in and out of classroom.
+We will focus on strategies helpful both in and out of the classroom.

 Intervention Strategies For Dyscalculia in School

-School can be a discouraging experience for little learners with learning disorder.
-They may feel inferior, cornered or ignored.
+School can be a discouraging experience for little learners with a learning disorder.
+They may feel inferior, cornered, or ignored.
 Teachers and other academic evaluators must carefully examine such students.
 If possible, special accommodations must be provided to help them pick up the pace.
 Small gradual steps must be taken in order to help dyscalculics to deal with their math curriculum.

 6. Push Classroom Engagements

 Dyscalculic individuals may develop an inferiority complex by not matching the level of mathematics understanding as their friends and other students.
 They could feel cornered with such developments.
 Times may come that they gradually stop engaging with classroom activities.
-Teacher must come forward taking special care in such cases.
-Encourage positive talks and push for engagements and discussions in classroom.
+The teacher must come forward taking special care in such cases.
+Encourage positive talks and push for engagements and discussions in the classroom.
 Appreciate every effort being made by the student.